jw287962/weather_ReactJS/README.md

 - Search Locations will display real and relevant locations (once user stops typing for 1 second)
 - Click a displayed loation and it will load the data for the location.

-2. CLICK THE WEATHER CARD TO GET INDEPTH DETAILS. click Title to return back to home page
+2. CLICK THE WEATHER CARD TO GET IN-DEPTH DETAILS. click Title to return back to home page

+3. Graph Data (Mouse Hover or Finger Drag to get weather details)

 ## VIA OpenweatherAPI